Tiff's Treats

-Tiff’s Treats is a privately held cookie manufacturing and delivery company.
-Founded in Austin, Texas by two University of Texas graduates.
-The company operates 70 locations in five states.
+Tiff’s Treats is a privately held cookie manufacturing and delivery company, founded in Austin, Texas by two University of Texas graduates.
+The company operates 93 locations in eight states.

 History

 Founders Tiffany Taylor and Leon Chen met as sophomores at the University of Texas at Austin.
 The idea for the company started after Tiffany accidentally stood Leon up for a date.
 She then delivered an apology in the form of warm cookies she'd just baked.

 The company was established in 1999 with an initial manufacturing facility on Sixth Street in Austin.
 The founders would bake cookies and deliver them warm to dormitories around Austin.
 The company’s first order was delivered to a woman named “Amy.”

 Tiff’s Treats has conducted multiple rounds of financing and received more than $50 million in outside investment since its founding.
 In 2017, Morgan Stanley Expansion Capital reported that the fund had invested $25 million in the company and taken a seat on the board.
 In 2018 the company received additional financing from Andy Roddick and Brooklyn Decker.
-That same year Tiff’s Treats acquired Nashville-based Jake’s Bakes, a company founded by a fellow University of Texas alumnus.
+That same year, Tiff’s Treats acquired Nashville-based Jake’s Bakes, a company founded by a fellow University of Texas alumnus.

-As of 2020, the company was valued at $500 million with major investors including Kendra Scott, Dirk Nowitzki, Brooklyn Decker and Andy Roddick.
-As of 2022, Tiff's Treats employed 2,000 people with operations in five U.S. states. and 70 retail locations.
+As of 2020, the company was valued at $500 million, with major investors including Kendra Scott, Dirk Nowitzki, Brooklyn Decker and Andy Roddick.
+As of 2022, Tiff's Treats employed 2,000 people with operations in five U.S. states, and has 70 retail locations.
 The Dallas location was the most trafficked.